-Uses: Concealed carry, day-to-day shooting, self-defense, backup weaon to rifle
+Uses: Concealed carry, day-to-day shooting, self-defense, a backup weapon to a rifle

-What to look for when choosing a handgun: Center-fire cartridge, minimum 9mm, .45 ACP for automatic or .357 magnum for revolver
+What to look for when choosing a handgun: Center-fire cartridge, minimum 9mm, .45 ACP for automatic or .357 magnum for the revolver.

-Bottom line: A handgun is a must-have for self-defense and survival, especially if you want to concealed carry (which you should).
+Bottom line: A handgun is a must-have for self-defense and survival, especially if you want to conceal carry (which you should).
 Ammo for 9mm handguns is abundant, which is a huge plus.
 9mm’s are also easy enough to handle for women and young adults.
-The debate between automatic and revolver is never ending, but it all comes down to personal preference.
+The debate between automatic and revolver is never-ending, but it all comes down to personal preference.